On energy consistency of intermediate states in HLL-type MHD Riemann solvers: The HLLD scheme

 which are again the same as the HLLC-L scheme.
-On the contrary, in the HLLC-PC scheme, the fluid equations are solved by assuming a two-wave configuration, and thus the intermediate density is constant over the whole Riemann fan.
+On the contrary, in the HLLC-ec scheme, the fluid equations are solved by assuming a two-wave configuration; thus, the intermediate density remains constant throughout the entire Riemann fan.

-The other intermediate states behind the fast waves can be calculated according to the jump relations.
-In comparison, in the HLLC-type schemes, the three-wave configuration does not allow the jump relations across the fast waves to be satisfied for all the variables without breaking the integral consistency condition.